Introduction

 Boy’s Gas Calorimeter

-- A graduated beaker is placed at the bottom to collect the condensed steam produced during combustion.
+You place a graduated beaker at the bottom to collect the condensed steam produced during combustion.